 3. Click on 'Settings' towards the bottom of that menu

 4. You'll be redirected to your General Settings page where you usually can make changes to your overall profile, security, and settings within the platform.
-Towards the bottom of that page, you'll see 'Download a copy of your Facebook Data.'
+Towards the bottom of that page, you'll see 'Download Your Information.'
 Click there!

-5. You'll be prompted to re-enter your password for security purposes and then yet again, you'll need to click on to start getting your archived information.
-Click on 'Start My Archive' here and if you're feeling interested, go ahead and check out the 'and more' link down below to see what exactly will be included in your archive of data.
+5. You'll be prompted to re-enter your password for security purposes and then yet again, you'll need to select which information you want to download..
+Click on 'Friends' here and if you're feeling interested, go ahead and check out the options to see what exactly will be included in your archive of data.
 You can also find that information here on their help site.

 6. You'll get this email below from Facebook to the email address associated with your Facebook account.